 The sections are all defined with the same starting address.
-The load addresses of the sections are arranged such that they are consecutive in memory starting at the load address used for the OVERLAY as a whole (as with normal section definitions, the load address is optional, and defaults to the start address; the start address is also optional, and defaults to the location counter).
+The load addresses of the sections are arranged such that they are consecutive in memory starting at the load address used for the OVERLAY as a whole (as with normal section definitions, the load address is optional, and defaults to the start address; the start address is also optional, and defaults to the current value of the location counter).

 If the NOCROSSREFS keyword is used, and there are any references among the sections, the linker will report an error.
 Since the sections all run at the same address, it normally does not make sense for one section to refer directly to another.
-See Section 3.4.5 [Miscellaneous Commands], page 50.
+See Section 3.4.5 [Miscellaneous Commands], page 56.

 For each section within the OVERLAY, the linker automatically provides two symbols.
-The symbol load_start_secname is defined as the starting load address of the section.
-The symbol load_stop_secname is defined as the final load address of the section.
+The symbol \\load\start\secname is defined as the starting load address of the section.
+The symbol \\load\stop\secname is defined as the final load address of the section.
 Any characters within secname which are not legal within C identifiers are removed.
 C (or assembler) code may use these symbols to move the overlaid sections around as necessary.